-Safety is our highest priority and we are all responsible for the safety of our people and the public in or around our workplaces or operational sites.
+Safety, health and wellbeing is our highest priority.
+We are all responsible for the safety of our people and the public in or around our workplaces or operational sites.
 We take care to ensure our safety and health at work and avoid adversely affecting the safety, health and wellbeing of anyone else.
 We're also responsible for ensuring we're fit for work every working day.

-We comply with all safety and health policies, standards and procedures and behave in accordance with the requirements of the Occupational Safety and Health Act 1984 (WA).
+We comply with all safety and health policies, standards and procedures and behave in accordance with the requirements of the Work Health and Safety Act (2020).
 We speak up and report anything that could cause harm and we ask ourselves "What can hurt me?
 What can kill me?" before undertaking any task.